narravaganza/narravaganza.github.io/about.markdown

 # Acknowledgements

 ## Arcs
 Incited by the [Clerkenwell Writers Asylum](https://clerkenwellwritersasylum.wordpress.com/){:target="_blank"}.
 Received feedback from Pupa I.

 ## Peanuts
 Incited by the [All Good Bookshop Writing Group](https://www.meetup.com/AllGoodBookshopWriters){:target="_blank"}

 ## Comet Jordi
-Incited by Danielito H. Spanish version proofread by Patriczia C.
+Incited by Danielito H.

+Spanish version proofread by Patriczia C.

 ## Critical Mass
 Incited by Matt B.

 ## Chatty Chakras
-Improved with feedback from the BA Writers Group
+Improved with feedback from the BA Writers Group.

 ## Live at the Baby Seal
 Improved with feedback from Alejandro J.

 ## Reliable Massage
-Inspired by a Writers Group that shall remain unknown
+Inspired by a Writers Group that shall remain unknown.

 ## The Boiled Tomato Technique
 Improved with feedback from Diana G.